tip-org/tools-paper/paper.md

 by letting these definitions unroll a few times and then becoming opaque.
 This section describes how to do this.

-In this work, we show how to flexibly express monomorphism as predicate horn clauses, and then obtaining the minimal model.
-We start with the ground seeds of the types and functions occuring in the goal.
-As shown in [@BobotPaskevich2011frocos], calculating the set of reachable ground instances for a polymorphic problem is undecidable, and their construction can be made in our setting.
-To curb this, when we add a new clause to the set of clauses, we check if the current system terminates within 10 parallell rewrites.
-If it does not, we introduce fuel arguments.

 The initial ground instances, the seeds, are given by the conjecture.
 To this end, we do a type-level skolemisation